Home » Can Hermit Crabs Make You Sick?

 Do Hermit Crabs Carry Diseases?

 Hermit crabs are surprisingly clean and resilient creatures that rarely become ill.
-Instead, they’re far more likely to succumb to stress and anxiety when placed in a new environment.
+Instead, they’re far more likely to succumb to stress and anxiety in a new and unfamiliar environment.

 Hermit crabs have a clever way of avoiding long-term illness.
-They can even prevent themselves from becoming carriers should they have contracted a sickness in the past.
+They can even prevent themselves from becoming carriers if they’ve previously contracted a sickness.

-Hermit crabs molt every 18 months or so.
-In doing this, they shed their original skin and rejuvenate their bodies.
-They can even regrow limbs during this time, so casting off old infections is a simple process.
+Hermit crabs molt approximately every 18 months.
+They shed their original skin and rejuvenate their bodies.
+They can even regrow limbs during this time and cast off old infections.

 Can Hermit Crabs Get Sick?

-Of course, that doesn’t mean hermits are completely immune to illness.
-Although a hermit crab won’t make you sick, it can become sick itself.
+Of course, that doesn’t mean hermits are immune to illness.
+Although a hermit crab won’t make you sick, it can become ill.

 Exposure to bacteria and stress can weaken a hermit crab’s immune system.
-Like any other animal, it’s vulnerable to viruses and bacterial infections when this happens.
+Like any other animal, it’s vulnerable to viruses and bacterial infections.

-This can lead to molting problems, sluggish behavior, and death, depending on what the hermit caught.
-So, it’s important to provide hermit crabs:
+Depending on what the hermit crab caught, this can lead to molting problems, sluggish behavior, and death.
+It’s vital to provide hermit crabs:

 • An environment free from waste and rotting food.